Teddy’s parents emigrated to the United States where Edward Copeland Dixon was born in New York City in March 1920.

 Lance Sergeant Shaw Herper from Castlewellan was awarded the Military Medal for his actions at Le Val, France in August 1944.

-Police Officers also performed Heroics during the Blitz.
+Royal Ulster Constabulary Officers who performed Heroics during the Blitz.

 Constables William Brett, Alexander McCusker and Robert Moore won George Medals for their actions.